kimura-front/vue-google-maps-community-fork/README.md

+## Note for the community

+Hey guys, today is 18/12/2024 and I'm doing this update to address you on the current situation of this library.

+To be honest I cannot help it improve anymore because my life changed too much in the last year.
+That said, you probably should be using [vue3-google-map](https://www.npmjs.com/package/vue3-google-map) for now on because their job is incredible and they're doing a great project for Google Maps features.
+Sorry to let you guys down but I prefer to be honest than say something that I won't be able to handle.

+I'm not turning it into deprecated yet, but probably will do soon.
+This project is awesome and it worked like a charm for me but I believe it would need an entire refactor to TS to make it better and scalable.
+Fawmi's code was so good that even after two and half years of no updates it still had 2.5k weekly downloads.

+Anyway, thanks for everything and sorry again.
+Much love and luck.

 ## Welcome!

 Hi!
 Vue Google Maps Community Fork is a communitary repository.
 It is a set of the most used Google Maps components made for VueJS 3.